 Developing and enhancing learning skills is of prime importance for the academic endeavours of our Junior School girls.

 For girls in Preparation to Year 6, the Junior School provides a vibrant and active environment where coming to school is an adventure.
-During these important foundational years of schooling, we focus on developing learning skills to enhance academic achievement.
+During these important foundational years of schooling, we focus on developing learning skills to enhance personal and academic excellence.

 We offer a rich and varied curriculum that makes learning fun and ensures that every child has the opportunity to participate in activities that stimulate and interest them.
 Our students are encouraged to pursue excellence in all that they do – whether it be through academic, sporting or creative endeavour.

 There are two classes at each year level from Preparation to Year 4.
 In Years 5 and 6 there are three classes in each grade.
 Classrooms are complemented by shaded outdoor play areas, a sensory garden and outdoor amphitheatre to promote play-based learning experiences.

 By the end of a girl’s time in the Junior School phase of her education at Kambala, she will not only have obtained an excellent academic foundation, she will also have been exposed to a variety of social and cultural experiences which serve to develop her independence and confidence.

 The development of literacy and numeracy skills is vitally important for primary-aged children.
 At Kambala, our students consistently perform well above state and national averages in the National Assessment Program – Literacy and Numeracy (NAPLAN).

 Students in Preparation to Year 6 study a diverse and comprehensive curriculum that is based on the following key learning areas:

 - Human Society and its Environment (HSIE) (includes French language and Religious Education)